MicrosoftDocs/customer-insights/ci-docs/journeys/real-time-marketing-email-text-consent.md

 > [!IMPORTANT]
 > For an environment that has both real-time journeys and outbound marketing installed, the app checks a contact's `DoNotEmail`, `DoNotBulkEmail`, and `DoNotTrack` fields to match outbound marketing's consent enforcement behavior and aid in the transition from outbound marketing to real-time journeys.
 Learn more: [Manage user compliance settings in Customer Insights - Journeys](real-time-marketing-compliance-settings.md).
 >
 > You can configure your environment to ignore the contact field checks.
-Learn more:[Turn contact-level consent checks off](real-time-marketing-email-text-consent.md#turn-contact-level-consent-checks-off).
+Learn more:[Disable contact-level consent checks](real-time-marketing-email-text-consent.md#disable-contact-level-consent-checks).
 >

 > [!CAUTION]